 File a Claim After a Serious Accident

 Millions of Americans suffer injuries each year.
-The severity of these injuries can vary anywhere from a twisted ankle to a fatality.
+These injuries can range anywhere from a twisted ankle to widespread brain damage.
 Either way, injuries affect our lives and the lives of those around us.
-An injury can impede our ability to earn a living or live the lifestyle we’ve chosen.
+An injury can impede our ability to earn a living or live the lifestyle we've chosen.
 Unfortunately, many injuries are preventable.

-If you've suffered an injury due the careless or negligent acts of another party, you may have grounds for a claim.
+If you've suffered an injury due the careless or negligent acts of another party, you may have grounds for a legal claim.
 To find out if you have a viable case, you'll need to consult with an experienced Dallas personal injury lawyer.

-The Law Office of WT Johnson has successfully represented injured Dallas clients for over 25 years.
+The Law Office of WT Johnson has successfully represented injured clients in Dallas for over 25 years.
 Call us for a free consultation by dialing (214) 231-0544.

 What Is a Texas Personal Injury Lawsuit?